 Then as for this Rachel Presser character…

 I co-ran Himalaya Studios as CFO and Executive Producer from 2011-2017, with my first producer credit being Mage’s Initiation: Reign of the Elements.
-I spearheaded our successful six-figure Kickstarter campaign in 2013 and teach classes in various business disciplines for game developers at Playcrafting NYC.
+I spearheaded our successful six-figure Kickstarter campaign in 2013 and taught classes in various business disciplines for game developers at Playcrafting NYC.

 Subsequently, I’ve gone on to speak about business and crowdfunding issues for game developers at events like Indiecade, East Coast Games Conference, and Gameacon among others and am a frequent guest lecturer in MBA programs (both in and out of games-related disciplines.)
-I hold both a BS and MS in Accounting and am an Enrolled Agent (EA) licensure from 2011-2020 having worked in sporadic advisory roles, still licensed but no longer prepare tax returns for compensation.
-But when I still did, I prepared taxes for literally everyone from welfare recipients to multi-millionaires, but my primary tax law focal points are in freelancer and small business taxation and tax planning.
+I hold both a BS and MS in Accounting and held Enrolled Agent (EA) licensure from 2011-2020 having worked in sporadic advisory roles.
+My tax preparation and advisory experience spanned literally everyone from welfare recipients to multi-millionaires, but my primary tax law focal points are in freelancer and small business taxation and tax planning.
 I wrote the original edition of The Definitive Guide to Taxes For Indie Game Developers in 2015 to provide the very first concise pocket tax guide with citations meant specifically for game developers and by a game developer.